Translation and promotion

 Press releases must be approved by the ALSWH Liaison person and must include the correct ALSWH acknowledgement, as follows:

-If linked data were used it must be acknowledged that the linkages were done by the Australian Longitudinal Study on Women’s Health (also known as Women’s Health Australia).
+If data linkage is mentioned in the release it must be acknowledged that the linked data were provided by the Australian Longitudinal Study on Women’s Health (also known as Women’s Health Australia).

 Plain language summaries (or lay summaries) are short accounts of research that are written for members of the general public (and researchers from other fields of study).
 They explain research to the non-expert.
 Plain language summaries provide a bigger picture context for the research and show why it is important.
 They are useful in supporting wider public engagement with research and are particularly important for research in medicine and health.